quin2/Tor-Game-Theory/README.md

 Included are 4 seperate folders with code:

-1. OfficialResultsCode/ : this folder contains our official code used to find our results;
+1. OfficialResultsCode/ : this folder contains our official code (in 2 seperate programs) used to find our results (shown in data excel file);
 a.
 TorNetworkAttacker.java : Simulation utilizing Game Theory to increase an attacker's chances of owning identifying a once anonymous user (the defender).
 b.
 TorNetworkDefender.java : Similar to the Attacker simulation, this code uses Game Theory to decrease the attacker's success rate, in order to remain anonymous.
+c.
+Data.xlsx : Complete, comprehensive table of our results.

 2. PreliminaryCode(NotFinal)/ : This folder includes the original code, Preliminary.c written in c at the time of submitting our research proposal paper.
 This is a very rough, unorganized draft of the code that doesn't include many of the necessary variables.
 THIS IS NOT REFLECTIVE OF OUR REPORTED RESULTS.